Mallick17/SQL-NoSQL/README.md

 5. **Post-Migration Usage**:
    - The migrated database is now live in the container, ready for queries (e.g., joining employees with salaries for payroll reports).
 The container can be scaled (e.g., replicated in a cluster) without re-migrating, as the database is self-contained.
-   - In your company's scenario, this enables HR teams to query employee data seamlessly, with the container handling high loads during audits.
+   - In The company's scenario, this enables HR teams to query employee data seamlessly, with the container handling high loads during audits.

 #### Benefits and Theoretical Considerations
 - **Portability**: Containers encapsulate the database, making it easy to deploy across environments (dev, staging, production).